dwaynerichards/tokenVendor/README.md

 🤓 The `Vendor` should call `yourToken.transferFrom(msg.sender, address(this), theAmount)` and if the user has approved the `Vendor` correctly, tokens should transfer to the `Vendor` and ETH should be sent to the user.

-(Use the `Debug Contracts` tab to call the approve and sellTokens() at first but then look in the `YourToken.tsx` for the extra approve/sell UI to uncomment.)

 ---
 ### Checkpoint 5: 💾 Deploy it! 🛰

 🛰 Use a faucet like [faucet.paradigm.xyz](https://faucet.paradigm.xyz/)